 - A state or local government agency

-The guardianship process can be long and complex, perhaps understandably, given that the elderly person will lose some important rights and have his or her care entrusted to another person.
+The guardianship process can be long and complex.
+It is understandably difficult because the older adult will lose some important rights.
+They will have their care entrusted to another person.

-- Filing a Petition for Appointment of Conservator form , which requires information about the elderly person, the person filing the petition, relatives of the elderly person, and the reasons why guardianship is necessary
+- Providing required information about the elderly person, the person filing the petition, relatives of the elderly person, and the reasons why guardianship is necessary

 Duties of a Guardian